piotrswiecik/piotrswiecik/README.md

 - 👋 Hi, I’m @piotrswiecik
 - 👀 I’m interested in devops & cloud engineering.
-- 🌱 I’m currently working in Python & TypeScript.
+- 🌱 I’m currently working in Python, Golang and TypeScript.
 - 📫 How to reach me: piotr.swiecik@gmail.com

 <!---